andrewgioia/mana/bower_components/mana/README.md

 * v0.6 - adding double-faced card symbols (day, night)
 * v1.0 - new documentation page at http://andrewgioia.github.io/Mana/
 * v1.0.1 - added classes for -12 and -14 loyalty (sorry Jace and Karn!)
+* v1.1.0 - added the new Energy symbol